 - History of another cancer

-Infection with the Merkel cell polymavirus may play a role in MCC.
-Evidence of this virus is found in up to 80% of MCC.5
+Infection with the Merkel cell polyomavirus (MCPyV) may also play a role in MCC.1

-The memory aid AEIOU may help you to remember typical risk factors and characteristics of MCC:1
+The memory aid AEIOU may help you to remember typical risk factors and features of MCC:1

-- Immunosuppressed: Weakened immune system is an important risk factor for MCC
+- Immunosuppressed –A weakened immune system is a risk factor for MCC

 What does Merkel cell carcinoma look like?